 Why you will love this recipe:

-- They are so quick and easy to make in either your food processor or blender.
+- They are quick and easy to make in either a food processor or blender.

 - Kids love them!

-- Avocados - nutritional powerhouses, avocados are full of healthy fats, vitamins and minerals.
-Be sure to use ripe, soft avocados to make these brownies.
+- Avocados - Be sure to use ripe, soft avocados to make these brownies.

-- Cocoa powder - cocoa powder is used to give these brownies the perfect chocolate flavour.
+- Cocoa powder - this is used to give these brownies the perfect chocolate flavour.
 You could use cacao powder instead.

 - Coconut sugar - coconut sugar is one of my favourite refined sugar free sweeteners.
 You could easily swap this for brown sugar.

 - Chocolate chips - to make these into double chocolate brownies!
-To keep these brownies refined sugar free I use these dairy free chocolate chips that are sweetened with coconut sugar.
+I recommend using dark chocolate chips.

-- Baking soda or baking powder - To help these brownies rise!
-I have tried this recipe with both options and they both work well but I do find that baking powder makes them rise a smidge more.
+- Baking soda or baking powder - To help these brownies rise when they bake.
+I have tried this recipe with both options and they both work well but I do find that baking powder makes them rise a little more.
 If you like a denser brownie, use baking soda, if you want them a little lighter, using baking powder.

 - Vanilla extract - to enhance the chocolate flavour even more!